ribajs/riba/README.md

 ## Differences from Rivets.js

 * Public interface
-  * Add not/negate formatter
+  * Add not formatter
-  * Remove unless and unchecked binders in favor of combining not/negate formatters with if/checked binders
+  * Remove unless and unchecked binders in favor of combining not formatters with if/checked binders
   * Remove computed feature - can be replaced by an identity formatter
   * Add ability to customize input event through event-name attribute
 * Internal changes
-  * Written in TypeScript instead of coffeescript
+  * Written in TypeScript instead of CoffeeScript
   * Change how scope of iteration binder works.
 Instead of copying properties down to children, uses a prototype like approach
     * Related: [486](https://github.com/mikeric/rivets/issues/486) [512](https://github.com/mikeric/rivets/issues/512) [417](https://github.com/mikeric/rivets/pull/417)
   * Change how to customize index name in each binder (using an attribute)